March 12-18, 2018: The Passionate Photographer Workshop: An Intensive & Transformational Shooting Experience with Steve Simon & Juan Carlos Ocana

 Everything will be taken care of for you so we can concentrate on making amazing images of the people and the culture in Havana.
 We will explore vibrant, visually rich places and neighborhoods in Old Havana, often outside tourist areas for unique photo opportunities.
 We will have great access at a local outdoor boxing club with great light–a place where some of Cuba’s best known boxers have trained.
-We will visit and photograph the National Ballet & Dance Company.
+We will visit and photograph a ballet & dance company.
 Old Havana is spectacular at night and we will go out night shooting as well.
-With the recent warming of diplomatic relations between the United States and Cuba, change is inevitable making now a perfect time to visit.

 I am very excited to work with my friend and colleague Juan Carlos Ocana, a great Cuban photographer and expert on the best places for photographers to wander and shoot.
 We are sculpting a unique photographic street workshop for you to come away with a fantastic portfolio of images.
-This all-inclusive trip will include most everything, return flight from Miami to Havana, lodging at the 4- Star Park Central Hotel, all meals (though you are free to wander off the menu), transportation, transfers, daily instruction and critiques as well as your Cuban Visa and the license and all paperwork required for American Citizens to travel to Cuba .
+This all-inclusive trip will include most everything except airfare: lodging at the 5-Star Parque Central Hotel, most meals (though you are free to wander off the menu), transportation, transfers, daily instruction and critiques as well as your Cuban Visa and the license and all paperwork required for American Citizens to travel to Cuba .
 Other nationalities do not have these restrictions.
-Price is $5500 which includes a private, single room at the luxurious Park Central hotel for the week. (deposit-$1600; balance due January 3, 2017 or earlier)
+Price is $5500 which includes a private, single room at the luxurious Park Central hotel for the week. (deposit-$500; balance due March 1, 2018 or earlier)

 “When I have a camera in my hand, I know no fear.”